 Speaking of absorbing odors, spoon a couple tablespoons of baking soda into a coffee filter, gather and tie with a wire twist tie or piece of string.
 Put one in the refrigerator, freezer, closet or drawers.
 Stick one under each of your car or truck seat.
 You can even stuff them into your shoes to absorb odors.

 Why dirty a dish to rest your cooking utensils on after stirring your camper’s stew?
 Simply lay your dirty utensils on one or two.
 Easy peasy cleanup without dirty dishes or spoon-rest.

-We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+AMAZON DISCLOSURE: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 There is no extra charge for our readers and followers.